-However, this evidence must be taken with a grain of salt as (i) it makes an ad-hoc

-(polynomial) functional form assumption and (ii) it treats the trade-policy measures $\tau{ij}^s$ and $\eta{ij}^s$ as exogenous.
-While the latter is true for many empirical studies on the effects of trade policy in quantitative trade models, earlier work considers their endogeneity in theory as well as in empirical analyses (see Bond and Syropoulos, 1996; Ossa, 2011, 2014; Felbermayr et al., 2013; Caliendo et al., 2015).
-The next section proposes an approach towards modeling trade costs as a flexible function of trade-policy variables that are jointly determined with trade flows by the same exogenous fundamentals as in the justmentioned earlier work.
+However, this evidence must be taken with a grain of salt as (i) it makes an ad hoc (polynomial) functional form assumption and (ii) it treats the trade-policy measures τ{ij}^s and η{ij}^s as exogenous.
+While the latter is true for many empirical studies on the effects of trade policy in quantitative trade models, earlier work considers their endogeneity in theory as well as in empirical analyses (see Bond and Syropoulos (1996), Ossa (2011, 2014), Felbermayr, Jung, and Larch (2013), Caliendo et al. (2015)).
+The next section proposes an approach towards modeling trade costs as a flexible function of trade-policy variables that are jointly determined with trade flows by the same exogenous fundamentals as in the just-mentioned earlier work.

-3 Econometric methodology
+3. Econometric methodology

-In modeling the dependence of trade costs on tariff and non-tariff trade-policy barriers we want to permit a sufficiently flexible functional form and to control for the fundamentals which jointly determine trade flows and trade policy (see Bond, 1990; Bond and Syropoulos, 1996; Ossa, 2011, 2014; Felbermayr et al., 2013; Caliendo et al., 2015).
+In modeling the dependence of trade costs on tariff and nontariff trade-policy barriers, we want to permit a sufficiently flexible functional form and to control for the fundamentals, which jointly determine trade flows and trade policy (see Bond (1990), Bond and Syropoulos (1996), Ossa (2011, 2014), Felbermayr, Jung, and Larch (2013), Caliendo et al. (2015)).14

-In this context, it is important to note that structural trade models in the quantitative literature we wish to speak to do not only permit decomposing trade flows into their supply, demand, and friction components as outlined in Equation (2).
-They also identify measures of the endogenous components in supply factors, and, hence, they permit identifying composite measures of the exogenous fundamentals of trade flows and policy.
-Specifically, in customary quantitative trade models, there is a fundamental driver of trade at the exporter-sector level which we will denote by $F_i^s$ .
-This could be an exogenous endowment as in the simple Armington model, a supply-side parameter such as productivity (see Eaton and Kortum, 2002) or a demand-side parameter like preferences for this particular country-sector's good (see Anderson and van Wincoop, 2003).
-This compo-
+In this context, it is important to note that structural trade models in the quantitative literature we wish to speak to do not only permit decomposing trade flows into their supply, demand, and friction components as outlined in equation (2).
+They also identify measures of the endogenous components in supply factors, and hence, they permit identifying composite measures of the exogenous fundamentals of trade flows and policy.
+Specifically, in customary quantitative trade models, there is a fundamental driver of trade at the exporter-sector level, which we will denote by F_i^s .
+This could be an exogenous endowment as in the simple Armington model, a supply-side parameter such as productivity (see Eaton and Kortum (2002)) or a demand-side parameter like preferences for this particular country-sector's good (see Anderson and van Wincoop (2003)).
+This component is exogenous to the model.
+Moreover, in gravity-type general equilibrium models, endogenous factor prices ensure that markets clear.
+We denote this endogenous component by W_i^s .
+The sensitivity of trade flows to these country-sectorspecific factor prices is governed by an elasticity, which is typically identical to (or at least, codetermined by) the trade elasticity α_s .
+Note that all three components of the export-sector- specific component of trade flows in equation (2) are log-additive in endogenous (W_i^s) and exogenous determinants (F_i^s) of exporter potential:15